DARPA-ASKEM/terarium/.github/CONTRIBUTING.md

 ## Repo Setup

 The TERArium repo is a mixed repo using yarn workspaces and Java backend components.
-The package manager used to install and link dependencies is [yarn](https://yarnpkg.com/getting-started) and [gradle](https://gradle.org/).
+The package managers used to install and link dependencies are [yarn](https://yarnpkg.com/getting-started) and [gradle](https://gradle.org/).

 To develop and test the core application: